Rat-Rig/MainsailOS/docs/boards/fysetc/spider-11.md

 While the Spider can connect to your Pi via it's UART, a better way of doing it is via USB as this allows new versions of Klipper to be uploaded without needing an SDCard.
-You can, of course, power the Pi from your Spider whichever form of connection you use.
+You can, of course, power the Pi from your Spider whichever form of connection you use or if you use a dedicated Pi Power Supply you can shut down your Spider while leaving the Pi running.

 ## Firmware installation